chibisov/drf-extensions/docs/index.md

 Therefore the `APIETAGProcessor` cannot be used without specifying an `etag_func` as keyword argument and there exists convenient
 [mixin classes](#apietagmixin).

-You can use the decorator in regular `APIView` and subclasses from the `rest_framework.generics` module, but ensure to include a `queryset` attribute or override `get_queryset()`:
+You can use the decorator in regular `APIView`, and subclasses from the `rest_framework.generics` module, but ensure to include a `queryset` attribute or override `get_queryset()`:

     from rest_framework import generics